PoProstuWitold/homeserver/README.md

 Please note that some parts of this guide are based on my personal preferences (e.g. the choice of Linux distros), and your setup for certain things may slightly differ.
 Let’s begin, shall we?

-> **IMPORTANT!** I'll try to keep this guide free of any costs besides power consumption and domain reneval and one-time purchases such as a router, therefore some things such as VPS or any subscription-based services may not be covered.
+> **IMPORTANT!** I'll try to keep this guide free of any costs besides: power consumption, domain reneval and one-time purchases such as a router, therefore some things such as VPS or any subscription-based services may not be covered (or at least are not planned for now).

 ## 0. Things to Consider: Power Consumption, Hardware, Noise, Physical Size, Recommended Steps & Requirements

 ### Power Consumption
 Remember that your server is likely going to run 24/7, so keep in mind the energy consumption of your workstation and its noise.
-You can use your old PC, a [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/), or some mini PC (I recommend older, used HP, Dell, Lenovo, or Intel NUC models).
+You can use your old PC, a [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/), or some mini PC (I recommend older, used HP, Dell, Lenovo, or Intel NUC models).
 In this guide, I will be using an **[Intel NUC11TNHI5](https://www.intel.com/content/www/us/en/products/sku/205594/intel-nuc-11-pro-kit-nuc11tnhi5/specifications.html)** with 32GB RAM and a 2TB SSD, as it only consumes 28W of energy.
 It’s not necessary to buy exactly the same hardware as mine to follow this tutorial.

 ### Hardware